 Courts tend to respect wills because they are seen as the voice of the “testator” (the person who wrote the will), who is no longer able to speak to his or her wishes.
 Accordingly, the vast majority of wills in New Jersey go through probate without issue.
 However, wills are sometimes written – or rewritten – under questionable circumstances, especially if the person who has died was ill, isolated, or dependent on a caretaker other than their spouse.
 If you feel unfairly treated by a will that was written in suspicious circumstances, you may have grounds to challenge it – and ultimately, get deserve from the estate.

 The procedure for challenging a will in New Jersey is not complicated, but overturning a will requires solid evidence and testimony – and knowledgeable legal assistance.
-Steven Vanderlinden of Howard Law LLP in Hackensack recently noted “if you’re an interested party, but you’re not receiving your due and you have evidence of impropriety, an experienced lawyer can help you obtain justice.”
+As Steven Vanderlinden of Howard Law LLP in Hackensack explains, “if you’re an interested party, but you’re not receiving your due and you have evidence of impropriety, an experienced lawyer can help you obtain justice.”

-In order to challenge a Will, the first requirement is that the challenger have standing – that is, a legally recognized interest in the terms of the will.
+The first requirement is that the challenger has standing – that is, a legally recognized interest in the terms of the will.
 Generally speaking, two kinds of people have the required standing:

 - Beneficiaries who are named in the current will; or